Updated: Jul 18, 2020

-Google's advertising service is known as AdWords.
-AdWords has become the world's most successful online advertising platform and is now widely used by many NZ businesses.
+Google's advertising service is known as Google Ads (formerly AdWords).
+Google Ads have become the world's most successful online advertising platform and is now widely used by many NZ businesses.
 Anyone can sign up for an AdWords account and start advertising on Google.

-The Google advertising platform (AdWords) allows ads to be placed in Google Search results and also places ads on other websites that accept Google ads (known as the Google Display Network).
+The Google advertising service allows ads to be placed in Google Search results and also places ads on other websites that accept Google ads (known as the Google Display Network).

 You can sign up here for a Google AdWords account.
 The primary prerequisite is that you have a website to direct visitors to.